 Ada Kay was preceded in death by her parents Dick and Martha Van Wyk, her parents-in-law Teunis and Rika Van Maanen, and sister Jane Ann Van Wyk, and brothers-in-law: Marvin Van Maanen, Norman Van Maanen, Irvin Gene Van Maanen who died in infancy, and Ralph J. Van Wyk.

-To send flowers to the family or plant a tree in memory of Ada Kay Van Maanen, please visit our floral store.
+To send flowers to Ada Kay Van Maanen's family, please visit our floral store.

 Bible League International